nicongamu/Gpt3-sexbot-discord/README.md

 ##### Get the token !!! by clicking copy
 ![image](https://user-images.githubusercontent.com/91066601/235555065-6b51844d-dfbd-4b11-a14b-f65dd6de20d9.png)

-2. Get Hugging face token from [here](https://huggingface.co/settings/tokens) (Skip this if you are using paid bot) dosent matter which one you use
+# 2. Get Hugging face token from [here](https://huggingface.co/settings/tokens) (Skip this if you are using paid bot)
+Dosent matter which one you use it can be read or write
 ![image](https://user-images.githubusercontent.com/91066601/236817328-9ca5f240-d500-4292-8f2b-7b8e97363c6d.png)
-3. Get OpenAI API key from [here](https://platform.openai.com/account/api-keys)(Skip this if you are using free bot)
+# 3. Get OpenAI API key from [here](https://platform.openai.com/account/api-keys)(Skip this if you are using free bot)
 ![image](https://user-images.githubusercontent.com/91066601/236817881-e787b446-e59a-4994-b4b6-600c4c9e3897.png)

-4. Clone the repository:
+# 4. Clone the repository:
 ```
 git clone https://github.com/mishalhossin/Gpt3-sexbot-discord
 ```

-5. Install dependencies:
+# 5. Install dependencies:
 ```
 pip install -r requirements.txt
 ```

-6. Create a `.env` file with your OpenAI API key and Discord bot token (THE BOT NEEDS TO HAVE ALL THE INTENTS) For `paidbot.py` :
+# 6. Create a `.env` file with your OpenAI API key and Discord bot token (THE BOT NEEDS TO HAVE ALL THE INTENTS)
+For `paidbot.py` :

 ```